Sv443/Revert-GitHub-Text-Color/README.md

 <div style="text-align:center;" align="center">

 ## Revert GitHub Text Color
-Reverts the GitHub text colors to be a little bit darker like they were before, to reduce contrast.
+Reverts the GitHub text colors to be a little bit darker like they were before to reduce contrast, or any custom color.
-Only works with dark mode enabled!

 [Also available on userstyles.world](https://userstyles.world/style/18018/revert-github-text-color)

 <br>